HelpWithDIY HelpWithDIY HelpWithDIY

 Room lighting makes a big difference in how these whites look.
 North-facing rooms look better with Pure White’s clean tone.
 South-facing spaces work well with either shade.

-Rooms with warm light bulbs pair nicely with Snowbound’s cozy feel.
+Rooms with warm light bulbs pair nicely with SW Snowbound’s cozy feel.
 Spaces lit by LED lights match Pure White’s crisp look.

 4. Simple Selection